 ********** Notice Regarding Use ************

-The Foundation for Exxcellence in Women’s Health, Inc (“Foundation”) is committed to accuracy and will review and validate all Pearls on an ongoing basis to reflect current practice.
+The Society for Academic Specialists in General Obstetrics and Gynecology, Inc. (“SASGOG”) is committed to accuracy and will review and validate all Pearls on an ongoing basis to reflect current practice.

 This document is designed to aid practitioners in providing appropriate obstetric and gynecologic care.
-Recommendations are derived from major society guidelines and high quality evidence when available, supplemented by the opinion of the author and editorial board when necessary.
+Recommendations are derived from major society guidelines and high-quality evidence when available, supplemented by the opinion of the author and editorial board when necessary.
 It should not be construed as dictating an exclusive course of treatment or procedure to be followed.

 Variations in practice may be warranted when, in the reasonable judgment of the treating clinician, such course of action is indicated by the condition of the patient, limitations of available resources, or advances in knowledge or technology.
-The Foundation reviews the articles regularly; however, its publications may not reflect the most recent evidence.
+SASGOG reviews the articles regularly; however, its publications may not reflect the most recent evidence.
 While we make every effort to present accurate and reliable information, this publication is provided “as is” without any warranty of accuracy, reliability, or otherwise, either express or implied.
-The Foundation does not guarantee, warrant, or endorse the products or services of any firm, organization, or person.
-Neither the Foundation, SASGOG nor their respective officers, directors, members, employees, or agents will be liable for any loss, damage, or claim with respect to any liabilities, including direct, special, indirect, or consequential damages, incurred in connection with this publication or reliance on the information presented.
+SASGOG does not guarantee, warrant, or endorse the products or services of any firm, organization, or person.
+Neither SASGOG nor its respective officers, directors, members, employees, or agents will be liable for any loss, damage, or claim with respect to any liabilities, including direct, special, indirect, or consequential damages, incurred in connection with this publication or reliance on the information presented.

-Copyright 2018 The Foundation for Exxcellence in Women's Health, Inc. All rights reserved.
+Copyright 2023 The Society for Academic Specialists in General Obstetrics and Gynecology, Inc. All rights reserved.
 No re-print, duplication or posting allowed without prior written consent.